smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/09 - Semi and Anti Joins.md

 #### Semi-Joins

-The `IN` operator is typically used to filter a column for a certain list of values.
-Even though we include a NULL marker in the inner query, the results do not include a NULL marker.
+The `IN` operator is typically used to filter a column for a specific list of values.
+Even though we include a NULL marker in the inner query, the results do not include it.

 ```sql
 SELECT  Fruit